hail-is/hail/docs/reference/GettingStarted.md

 ```
 installs Hail at `build/install/hail`.
 The initial build takes time as [Gradle](https://gradle.org/) installs all Hail dependencies.
 The executable is `build/install/hail/bin/hail` (to run using `hail` add `build/install/hail/bin` to your path).

-Here are a few simple things to try.
+Here are a few simple things to try in order.
 To list all commands, run
 ```
 $ ./build/install/hail/bin/hail -h
 ```